idaholab/ResDEEDS/README.md

     `cd $PROJECT_ROOT`

-    where `$PROJECT_ROOT` is your `resilience_calculator` folder.
+    where `$PROJECT_ROOT` is your `ResDEEDS` folder.
 On at least some version of Windows, you can also navigate to the folder in File Explorer, right-click on a blank space, and select `Open in Terminal`.

 1. Activate the Python virtual environment.